 To live in Pleasanton now means to have access to one of the top school systems in California, more than 1,200 acres of parks and trails, 220 dining establishments of all kinds, and a wide-array of music, arts, and sports entertainment.
 There is no lack of events and culture to enjoy throughout the year, particularly in the summer months.Legal Representation in Pleasanton

-At Willoughby Brod, LLP, we are proud to provide skilled and aggressive legal representation to the businesses, families, and individuals in and around Pleasanton.
+At the Brod Law Firm, we are proud to provide skilled and aggressive legal representation to the businesses, families, and individuals in and around Pleasanton.
 We focus on helping people and small businesses, not on giving insurance companies and large corporations even more of an advantage.
 We are here to help you with a variety of legal matters, including:

 - Personal injury and wrongful death claims due to car, trust, motorcycle, bus, train, and pedestrian accidents